sahilm1992/sahilm1992.github.io/about.md

 # <center>News</center>

-**Jan 2026: Received IIT Delhi Distinction in Doctoral Dissertation award.**
+**Jan 2026: Received IIT Delhi Distinction in Doctoral research award.**

 **May 2025: Paper  "What is in a name?
 Mitigating Name Bias in Text Embedding Similarity via Anonymization" accepted in Findings of ACL 2025 [Link](https://aclanthology.org/2025.findings-acl.914/).**